The Rail Factor

-The ambitious Banihal-Qazigund tunnel, which is part of the 342-km-long Jammu – Baramulla railway line has changed the economic landscape on either sides of Jawahar Tunnel in southern Kashmir.
-But the boom in economy can permanently alter the ecological landscape as well as the biodiversity of the area, ARIFA GANI finds out.
+The ambitious Banihal-Qazigund tunnel, which is part of the 342-km-long Jammu – Baramulla railway line has changed the economic landscape on either side of Jawahar Tunnel in southern Kashmir.
+But the boom in economy can permanently alter the ecological landscape as well as the biodiversity of the area, Arifa Gani finds out.

 Mohammad Isaac, 35, is a happy man these days.
 Sporting a bright yellow workers’ safety helmet, an orange-color jacket worn over a tattered, dust-clad, traditional kameez-pajama, and carrying a rugged look on his face, Isaac warily looks towards an engineer for directions near Pir Panchal Tunnel in south Kashmir’s Qazigund.
 There is not much to do, for now.
 He turns towards me.

-“Not only will this tunnel bring the people closer who have been geographically divided by Pir Panchal Mountains, it has also brought employment opportunities for many of us.
+“Not only will this tunnel bring the people who have been geographically divided by Pir Panchal Mountains closer, but it has also brought employment opportunities for many of us.
 I used to go to far-off areas to search for employment.
-But for many months now, I have been working with on this project in my own area,” Isaac says, jubilantly.
+But for many months now, I have been working on this project in my own area,” Isaac says, jubilantly.

-Isaac’s story is not an exception in this south Kashmir’s Qazigund – Banihal belt which have become a focus of attention after the work on the ambitious Rs 3•9 billion Banihal-Qazigund rail project by the government of India started in 2003.
-The project which was awarded to the construction giant, Hindustan Construction Company (HCC), is gradually pushing the once-backward areas lying on either sides of Jawahar Tunnel towards the brink of modernization.
+Isaac’s story is not an exception in south Kashmir’s Qazigund – Banihal belt which has become a focus of attention after the work on the ambitious Rs 3.9 billion Banihal-Qazigund rail project by the government of India started in 2003.
+The project which was awarded to the construction giant, Hindustan Construction Company (HCC), is gradually pushing the once-backward areas lying on either side of Jawahar Tunnel towards the brink of modernization.

 With the arrival of monstrous machinery which is being used to cut through the heart of Pir Panchal Mountains to make a tunnel for laying rail tracks, came new roads, jobs and business opportunities; a welcome change for the area which was never on the government’s radar for development.

-Says Shabir Ahmad Khan, a resident of Nowgam area of Banihal, “Most of the people lost their agricultural land to the railway construction and people who had earlier 4-5 kanals of land are just left with few marlas.
+Says Shabir Ahmad Khan, a resident of the Nowgam area of Banihal, “Most of the people lost their agricultural land to the railway construction and people who had earlier 4-5 kanals of land are just left with few marlas.
 Loss of agricultural land is not the only cost paid by the people.
 The water that seeps from the tunnel enters directly into Nalah Bislari, which caters to the water needs of the people.
 This has resulted in the death of a variety of fish for which this stream was once famous.
-In fact, the water has turned grayish with huge deposits of chemicals at its base.”
+The water has turned greyish with huge deposits of chemicals at its base.”

 The construction boom also led to the displacement of people, mostly farmers, whose land was bought by the government to make way for the railway network.
 The dry and wet land owned by the residents was brought at ‘reasonable’ rates.
 However, the government has not offered help to the residents in buying new farmable land in the adjoining areas.